-We know you have limited time, so we’ve provided tips + resources, inspiring guest posts & prizes (cuz who doesn’t love prizes?) to help you send cards quickly and easily.
+We know you have limited time, so we’ve provided tips, resources, inspiring guest posts and prizes (cuz who doesn’t love prizes?) to help you send cards quickly and easily.

 A couple quick things:

-- Make sure you’re following both Christina & me on IG @creativemercantile & @prettybypostluv & use the #sendcardsspreadlove hashtag.
+- Make sure you’re following both Christina & me on IG @creativemercantile and @prettybypost.